 glance image-create --name WS2012 --disk-format=raw --container-format=bare --is-public --progress --file /tmp/ws2012.qcow2

 Now you can enjoy Windows Server 2012 as a first class instance citizen on your KVM based OpenStack cloud like Aptira does!
+If you need more information on how you can do this yourself, check out our Training courses.
+Alternatively, we can do the hard work for you with our range of OpenStack services.
+Get in touch with our Solutionauts today for more information.

 - Written by Sina Sadeghi